What Is Ménière Disease?

 Bilateral Ménière and Vestibular Migraine

-Medical acupuncture can be considered as an adjunct in both conditions — Ménière and vestibular migraine — with complementary proposed mechanisms: potential modulation of labyrinthine microcirculation, possible reduction of sympathetic activation, and an effect in migraine prophylaxis described in some studies.
+Medical acupuncture can serve as an adjunct in both conditions — Ménière and vestibular migraine — with complementary proposed mechanisms: potential modulation of labyrinthine microcirculation, possible reduction of sympathetic activation, and an effect in migraine prophylaxis described in some studies.
 The medical acupuncturist should consider the differential diagnosis when planning the treatment protocol, individualizing the approach.

 Treatment

 Treatment of Ménière disease is escalated, starting with conservative measures and progressing to more aggressive interventions only when necessary.
-The main objective is to reduce the frequency and intensity of vertigo attacks, preserve hearing, and improve quality of life.
+The main goal is to reduce the frequency and intensity of vertigo attacks, preserve hearing, and improve quality of life.

 Conservative Measures